shreyanshu09/BlockNet/README.md

    - Run the script: `python main.py`

 2. **Jupyter Notebook (.ipynb)**:
-   - The `all_in_one.ipynb` file contains all the code within a single Jupyter notebook.
+   - The `all_in_one.ipynb` file contains all the code within a single Jupyter notebook and allows for testing within the notebook.
    - Simply change all the paths and run the cells.

 3. **Gradio App**: